oVirt/ovirt-site/source/release/3.6/index.html.md

 ### ALPHA RELEASE

-oVirt 3.6.0 Second Alpha release is available since 2015-06-29.
+oVirt 3.6.0 Third Alpha release is available since 2015-07-27.
 In order to install it you've to enable oVirt 3.6 pre release repository.

 ### Fedora / CentOS / RHEL